FEntwumS/FEntwumS.NetlistViewer/README.md

 ## I generated a netlist myself, but I can't seem to find it in the project explorer

 By default, OneWare Studio does not display `.json` files in the project explorer.
+To fix this, you will need to add the `.json` filetype manually.
+To do this, please right click on the project containing the netlist, choose the `Edit` option and add an entry `*.json` to the list `Files to Include`.

 ## `An internal server error occured.
 Please file a bug report if this problem persists.`